christroutner/trouts-blog/blog/2022-07-28-software-development-process/index.md

 - It provides quick feedback to investors and management.
 If the team can't deliver, then everyone can save a lot of money, time, and emotions by identifying it as early as possible.
 - While this process can be humbling, it's incredibly educational for the developers involved.

 This phase revolves around the idea of the 'happy path'.
 The *happy path* is the path of least resistance from the Users standpoint.
-It the path they take from start to finish, assuming everything goes right.
+It's the path they take from start to finish, assuming everything goes right.

 That's when you know you're done with this phase of the development process.
 A developer (not a normal user) can create a video recording of them going through the happy path.